 Spanish mealtimes differ than most other countries because of how late they are.
 In general, Spaniards eat a very simple breakfast between 9-11am, lunch between 2-4pm, Merienda (or snack) between 4-8pm; and dinner between 9-11:30pm.
 If you show up wanting a meal at times outside of these times, then definitely you will be taken for a tourist.

 What they like to eat

 As with most European countries, going to the market is very popular to get your fresh produce, fish and meat.
 La Boquería is the best-known market in Barcelona and has become somewhat of a tourist attraction thanks to its location on the bustling La Rambla.
-Be sure to visit the markets while in Spain as they are very much part of their culture.
+Markets are very much part of their culture.

 How they like to eat

 One of things to know before going to Spain is that mealtime is not rushed.
 It’s their opportunity to socialize with family and friends.
 When dining out, that usually means that service may not be as attentive as what you might expect in other countries.
 Servers allow you to eat, drink and be social for as long as you want.
-You signal when you are ready to leave and the cheque will be brought to you.
+You signal when you are ready to leave.

 What to tip

 The tipping culture in Spain is virtually non-existent as most locals will leave nothing or a couple of euros if the service is exceptional.
 For fine dining, there would be a greater expectation of leaving a tip, but 10% would be considered generous.

 What happens on Sundays

-Most of Spain is Catholic and a very religious country.
-That means Sundays are a day of rest, as most families gather and spend the day together over food and drink.
+Most people of Spain are Roman Catholic, and are devoted to their faith.
+That means Sundays are a day of rest.
+It’s a day where most families gather and spend the day together over food and drink.
 You will find most shops closed, even in the big cities, so be sure to plan around it.
 When you visit places of religious significance, the expectation will be to dress accordingly.